codahale/sneaker/README.md

 In general, if the `aws` command works, `sneaker` should work as well.

 ### Setting Up The Environment

-`sneaker` needs three things: the AWS region to use, the ID of a KMS key and the S3 path where secrets will be stored.

 You should also specify which region you'll be operating in via the `SNEAKER_REGION` environment variable.